Supporting other organisations

 Promoting evidence use across the system.

-That is why the EEF is committed to ensuring that teacher professional development in England is underpinned by the best available evidence.
+Professional development has the potential to significantly improve teacher effectiveness, which can in turn help to close disadvantage gaps.
+EEF is committed to ensuring that teacher professional development in England is underpinned by the best available evidence.

 Answers to common questions about our evidence guardianship role for the teacher professional development reforms, including the Early Career Framework (ECF) and National Professional Qualifications (NPQs).